sujith-rek/sujith-rek/README.md

 - [Crooked lines](https://crookedlines.live)
 - Surge
 - Cabby
-- [Hashcat GUI]

 Learning
 --------

-- Secure software development from linux foundation
+- Secure software development from Linux foundation
 - Cybermillion labs from immersive labs
-- Cryptography and linux skills from Overthewire.org
+- Cryptography and Linux skills from Overthewire.org

 <!--
 **sujith-rek/sujith-rek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.